 Welcome to 'Sangye-Menla Charitable Trust'

-The main purpose of the trust is to build a hostel so patients have somewhere to stay in Chandigarh, provide fully trained staff to go to the hospitals with the patients, provide after care and translate for the patients as many of them from Tibet or the remote Himalayan villages do not speak Hindi.
-The staff will ensure the patients time in Chandigarh is as stress free and comfortable as possible.
+The main purpose of the trust is to provide a hostel so patients have somewhere to stay in Chandigarh, provide fully trained staff to go to the hospitals with the patients, provide after care and translate for the patients as many of them from Tibet or the remote Himalayan villages do not speak Hindi.
+The staff ensure the patients time in Chandigarh is as stress free and comfortable as possible.

 In future we plan to establish a branch of Sangye Menla Trust in other cities, such as Delhi, Kolkata and Banglore.
 This is because these cities have a large poor and needy Tibetan population.

 The trust has 6 staff at present who are all volunteers.
 Although we do not pay them we do provide accommodation, food and some pocket-money.
 This, along with the monthly overheads, leaves us with very little money to build up a medical fund or put money aside for unforeseen circumstances.

 We have found that a medical fund is extremely important, as we do not intend to turn anyone away.